PrivateDonut/recipe-website/README.md

 ## Features

 - **Add, Edit, and View Recipes**: Store recipes with ingredients, instructions, and images.
+Ingredient quantity and unit fields are optional, and you can use fractions (e.g., 2/3) in the quantity field.
 - **Import Recipes from URL**: Scrape recipe sites and use OpenAI to parse ingredients.
 - **Random Recipe**: Get a random recipe suggestion.
 - **Recipe Cart**: Add recipes to a cart for meal planning or shopping.